-Terraria is somehow now five and a half years old.
-In that time, the sprawling survival sandbox has been treated to countless players, a vast number of updates and thousands of user-made mods—a list which spans the suitably sublime to the outright bizarre.
+It's rare for the best mods to pop up for a game years after its release, but here we are: the Terraria mod scene keeps on rolling.
+In the five years since Terraria's release, the sprawling survival sandbox has been treated to countless players, a vast number of updates and thousands of user-made mods—a list which spans the suitably sublime to the outright bizarre.

 The following slides offer but a smattering of our favourites, which add new soundtracks, items, settings and overhauls to Re-Logic's two-dimensional adventure playground.
 Heck, there're even mods in here which transform the game into fully-fledged RPGs, so you're bound to find something that tickles your fancy.
 Have fun experimenting!